pamyku/AnalyticsProjects/Health insurance claims analysis/README.md

 ### Project Overview

-Healthcare insurance costs are a result of the expenses related to treatment.
-Personal attributes like age, gender, family size and medical conditions are sometimes used to determine a client’s insurance payments.
-This dataset contains information on personal attributes (age, gender, BMI, family size, smoking habits), geographical factors and medical factors (blood pressure and diabetic status).
-In this project, the data was used to gain insights into how these factors influence insurance claims and the use of regression analysis in estimating healthcare expenses.
+This project focuses on analysing health insurance claims data to uncover patterns, trends, and insights that can inform decision-making and improve health outcomes.
+In this project, the data was used to gain insights into how personal, medical and geographical factors influence insurance claims and the use of regression analysis in estimating healthcare expenses.

 ### Dataset
 Dataset: Healthcare Insurance